- Faculty-Student Research

 Edward B. Tylor Award for Excellence in Anthropology

-The Tylor Award is presented annually to a major with a strong academic record who has exemplified the spirit of its namesake, Edward Tylor, a nineteenth-century pioneer in anthropology.
-Although not a requirement of the award, student winners in recent years have studied language intensively and undertaken undergraduate research that was presented in a professional forum.
+The Tylor Award is presented annually to a senior with an excellent academic record who has exemplified the spirit of the award's namesake, Edward Tylor, a nineteenth-century pioneer in anthropology.
+Recent recipients have participated in various cultural immersion programs abroad and undertaken field and laboratory research in collaboration with Eckerd faculty.

 Nicole Welling, the 2012 Tylor Award Winner, graduated with Phi Beta Kappa honors as a double major in anthropology and Modern Languages (French and Spanish).
 She studied in Turkey during Winter Term 2011 and then in France during summer 2011.

 Rachel Chamberlain, the 2011 Tylor Award Winner, was awarded a graduate fellowship in anthropology at the University of Pittsburgh, where she has enrolled in the doctoral program.
 Rachel was named a Ford Apprentice Scholar and a Phi Beta Kappa honor society member while at Eckerd.
 She completed a summer research project on medical anthropology in Brazil, and she plans to pursue the medical anthropology specialization while in graduate school.